Malachov/mypythontools_cicd/README.md

 You can also import mypythontools in your CI/CD and use it there of course.

+If you are not sure whether the structure of your app will work with this code, check `project-starter-cookiecutter` on [GitHub](https://github.com/Malachov/project-starter-cookiecutter).

 ## Links

 Official documentation - [readthedocs](https://mypythontools.readthedocs.io/)